mrpedrobraga/star-engine-core/README.md

 I previously mentioned Star is a multi-level API.
 But what does that mean?

-Let's suppose you want to add dialogues to your game.
+Let's see one example: Suppose you want to add dialogues to your game.

 ### Level 0